 What Plantation Shutter Color Should People In Detroit Pick?11/04/2019Steve Hill Which Plantation Shutter Color Will People In Detroit Choose?
 Plantation shutters are seen as one of the more popular window treatments that people in Detroit buy for their windows.
 Their enduring style complements many different interior design schemes and easily prevents sun glare and heat loss from coming through your windows.
-The durability of a plantation shutter can also be a big bonus, as your treatments will last longer than other coverings.
-Because you have many great traits regarding these window treatments, the question isn’t if you should use shutters in your home.
-Rather, the only question is what color of plantation shutters should you pick?
+The durability of a plantation shutter is a big bonus, especially when you have kids or pets.
+Because you have many wonderful traits regarding these window treatments, the question isn’t if you should use shutters in your home.
+Instead, the only question is what color of plantation shutters should you pick?
 White Plantation Shutters Go With Everything Just like crown molding, white is also the most favored color of plantation shutters for most styles.
 It’s easy to see why -- white can work in a lot of room decor schemes.
 From strong wall colors to traditional decor, white window treatments will complement them all.
-And when you redo your preferences and redecorate, you can leave your white plantation shutters in the windows, because they’ll still look perfect.
+And when you redo your preferences and redecorate, you can leave your white shutters in the windows, because they’ll still look perfect.
 Those who prefer white plantation shutters can get them crafted from faux wood so they won’t yellow after install.
 Our Polywood® plantation shutters come in three varying shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
-To clean, just wipe with a damp rag, which means that your window coverings will stay the same bright white for the life of the treatment.
+To clean, just wipe with a damp rag, which is much simpler than most blinds, drapes or curtains.
 Natural Wood Stains Can Accentuate Some Decor Styles For some rooms, a plantation shutter with a natural wood stain fits best.
 A natural wood look is a somewhat constricting for outstanding design overhauls, but if you can pair your plank floors or stained furniture, then real wood shutters may be a great fit for you.
 The stains can give the room a more natural feeling, perfect if you are going for a colonial or rustic theme.
 A tried-and-true favorite is to pick real hardwood plantation shutters like our Ovation® shutters.
 They come in a slew of stains that will match most trims and flooring.
 If you need an eco-friendly shutter, you could put in a reclaimed wood shutter.
-These are perfect if you have a beach house or rustic farmhouse style in your home.
+These are perfect if you use a beach house or rustic farmhouse style in your home.
 Bright Colors Are Best With Other Types Of Window Treatments While you might paint your plantation shutters in a bold color, you might find yourself disappointed with the end result.
 A bold color may seem ok now, but then you’re stuck with that color for the long haul.
 White and wood stains have are classics, but will the bright red or princess pink treatment still look pretty 5, 10 or 15 years from now?
 You can repaint your walls fairly easily, but it may take another window treatment to change the color on your plantation shutter.
 If you want color, you will want to install a store-bought accent curtain along with your plantation shutter.
 By including a splash of color or pattern, you will give personalization to your treatments without hindering the benefits of a more substantial interior shutter.
 Then when your style changes, you can keep the shutter and just replace the curtain -- or ditch it altogether.
-Sunburst Can Help You Choose The Perfect Color Of Plantation Shutter No matter if it’s white Polywood or a elegant wood, Sunburst can show you the perfect covering for your windows.
-Our reps are the premier experts in Detroit and will come to you to show you a lot of plantation shutter and window treatment choices.
+Sunburst Can Help You Choose The Perfect Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood, Sunburst can show you the perfect covering for your windows.
+Our reps are the premier experts in Detroit and will drive to you to show you a lot of plantation shutter and window treatment choices.
 Just contact 248-429-9294 and schedule your in-home consultation today.